 Delia looked at the slim girl wearing the same red hoodie with LIFE across the front and the crime scene tech slowly picked up leaves to reveal the face.

 It was Delia.
+Delia stared at herself floating in the water.
 Tig laid on the ground and cried.
 "Please, someone needs to take the dog home.
 Please take Tig back to her mom's apartment."

 "WAIT, one second.
 That is NOT ME!
 I am right here!!!
 I am standing right here.
 TIG, you come here right now!"
 Tig stood up and looked towards Delia as if she could see Delia.